Auckland, Coromandel, Queenstown,

 Day 3: Coromandel: Bike Hauraki Rail Trail

-Your comfort Bike hire includes Helmet, Lock and Carrier Bag.
+Your Bike hire includes Helmet, Lock and Carrier Bag.
 You will need to take a flashlights for use in the tunnels.
 The Hauraki Rail Trail is all Grade 1 (easiest) making it suitable for riders of all ages and abilities.
 The trail is wide and smooth with gentle gradients.

 Hauraki Rail Trail